ArmoryNode/BoleroSocialLogins/README.md

 This is a very basic implementation of using the ASP.NET OAuth2 authentication libraries to allow users to log in with Google and Microsoft in an F# Bolero project.
 The example code uses a "user info" object to send the user's claims and other data from the server side to the client side.

+I mainly created this project because I couldn't find any examples online of someone setting up external logins in Bolero using OAuth2 providers.

 Tools and Libraries Used🛠
 ============